 This might look very common, basic, and outdated advice!!
-But it is also one of the most important piece of advice to stay in good health while traveling.
+But it is also one of the most important travel tips or advice to stay in good health while traveling.

 Even after knowing all the circumstances, very few people drink enough water, especially when they are traveling.
 I always drink at least 2-3 liters of water in a day and advise this to my fellow travelers too.

 20. Flexible Water Bottle

 Carrying a water bottle is good for health but at the same time they occupy lots of space in your backpack even when they are empty.

 Nowadays, there are flexible water bottles in the market that can be folded, so they take very little space in your backpack.
 This makes them very suitable for travelers.

 Check out is the most common time when travelers forget their stuff or lose something.
 I suggest making a checklist for your checkout routine that can help to collect all of your important stuff and you don’t leave anything behind.